Montana-Media-Arts/340-interactive-art/modules/week-11/_posts/2020-01-01-final-project.md

 		- appropriate credits
 		- high-quality sound (if appropriate)
 	- **{ NOTE: } _This will be the primary file used to assess the success of your final project!
 Please make this video the best representation you can._**
 	- Preferred delivery is a public YouTube link.
-Alternatively, you can submit a private link or upload a file (if small enough).
+Alternatively, you can submit an _unlisted_ link or upload a file (if small enough).
 3. A discussion of your experience, the artwork, and future work you intend to complete with TouchDesigner.
 	- This brief description can also include any information you may want myself and the grading TA's to know about your work.
 	- This does not need to be too long of a writing.